 Suppose for a brief moment that climate change was not a highly polarized and politicized issue.
-Scientifically speaking we have a quite normal situation that happens all the time in science, a discrepancy between theory and observations.
-Climate models (theory) have a climate sensitivity of more than 3°C, mainly as a result of positive feedbacks, principally water vapour and cloud feedbacks, which amplify the initial warming that is caused by an increase of CO_2 and other greenhouse gases.
-However, estimates based on observations over the period 1850 till now indicate that climate sensitivity is much lower, around 2°C or possibly closer to 1.5°C. In 'normal' science, scientists would give the observational estimates the benefit of the doubt.
-There must be something wrong with the models.
-However, given all the interests that are at stake - i.e. to keep climate change an urgent issue or as Van der Sluijs wrote in 1998 to 'maintain a robust scientific basis' for policy action - this was not really an option for the climate community and the IPCC.
-So their 'favoured' outcome was to prove that the historical estimates since 1850 were 'wrong'.
+Scientifically speaking we have a normal situation that happens all the time in science, a discrepancy between theory and observations.
+Climate models (theory) have a climate sensitivity of more than 3°C, mainly as a result of positive feedbacks to greenhouse gas warming, i.e., water vapour and cloud feedbacks amplify the initial warming that is caused by CO2 and other greenhouse gases.
+However, estimates based on observations over the period 1850 till now suggest climate sensitivity is much lower, perhaps between 1.5 and 2°C, or even lower.12 In 'normal' science, scientists would give the observational estimates the benefit of the doubt.
+They would conclude that something must be wrong with the models.
+However, given all the interests that are at stake - i.e., to keep climate change an urgent issue or as Van der Sluijs wrote in 1998 to 'maintain a robust scientific basis' for policy action - this was not really an option for the climate community and the IPCC.
+So, their 'favoured' outcome was to prove that the historical estimates since 1850 were 'wrong'.
 And they 'succeeded' in this.
 It's a fascinating story.

 First the outcome.
-In AR6 the IPCC is back with a best estimate for ECS of 3°C. Looking at Table 1 this doesn't stand out, as this estimate is similar to the estimate in the 1979 Charney report.
-But in fact it is quite surprising because the observations since 1850 indicate a much lower ECS, between 1.5 and 2°C. So apparently, the IPCC has found a way to discard or adjust those estimates in favour of higher values.
+In AR6 the IPCC is back with a best estimate for ECS of 3°C. Looking at table 1 this isn't spectacular, as this estimate is like the estimate in the 1979 Charney report.
+But in fact, it is quite spectacular because the observations since 1850 indicate a much lower ECS, between 1.5 and 2°C. So apparently, the IPCC has found a way to discard those estimates in favour of higher values.